Caitlin N. Friesen

 • BIOL 112: Cell and Molecular Biology.
 Created presentations, graded assignments and quizzes, organized laboratory experiments.
 Jan – May 2009

-Mentoring and Public Engagement
+Service and Community Engagement

 INSTINCT REU - UT Austin Research Internship Program, Near-peer Mentor, 2021

-Adopt-a-Creek, Keep Austin Beautiful, Adopter, 2017-present
+Adopt-a-Creek, Keep Austin Beautiful, Adopter, 2017-2021

 Feature Scientist for KVUE, Scientist Interviewed on Bird Aggression, 2017